Graffino/Graffino-Public-Keys/README.md

 ## Add your key

 1. Add your file to the `keys` folder in the `firstname.lastname.key.pub`.
-2. Make sure the comment in your public key is in the `Firstname Lastname (firstname.lastname@graffino.com)` format.
+2. Make sure your public key has a comment with your e-mail address.
+If the e-mail is incorrect, edit it.
 3. Create a PR with your commit and wait for it to be approved.
-4. Keys are updated every 30 minutes.
+4. Keys are updated every 5 minutes and on system boot.
+After 5 minutes the keys should appear in `~/.config/git/allowed_signers`.

 ## Configure Git